fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 ## Organization and Scrum

+* **The development team** is in charge of implementing Fed-BioMed's project goal and roadmap.
+It carries the bulk of the development effort, coordinating the work of Reviewers, Team Developers, Core Developers.
-The core team works as an agile team inspiring from [Scrum](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf) and loosely implementing it.

-Core team's work is usually organized in sprints.
+    It works as an agile team inspiring from [Scrum](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf) and loosely implementing it.
+Development team's work is usually organized in sprints.

-Contributors, Reviewers and Core Developers are welcome to the team meetings (daily meeting, sprint review, sprint retrospective) in the developer Discord lounge.
+    Reviewers, Team Developers and Core Developers are welcome to the team meetings (daily meeting, sprint review, sprint retrospective) in the developer Discord lounge.

     Core Developers are invited to sprint planning meetings.
-Contributors and Reviewers may be invited to sprint planning meetings depending on their involvement in current actions.
+    Reviewers and Team Developers can be invited to sprint planning meetings depending on their involvement in current actions.

     Participating to the meetings is recommended in periods when one is actively taking part in a major development action where interaction is needed with other team members.

+* **External developers** are autonomous developers (Contributors) working at their own pace.
+This typically fits primarily for punctual contribution, work on some specific function, PoC, etc. External developers are encouraged to interact with the development team to ensure coherence of their planned contributions with the rest of the development activity.

 ### Product backlog